The Third Largest In Europe

 See also our page about Best Restaurants in Budapest, or our recommendation of Hungarian Restaurants in Budapest.

-Other Must-See Sights & Attractions:
+Other Must-See Budapest Sights & Attractions:

 Buda Castle – St. Stephen’s Basilica – Dohány Street Synagogue – Heroes’ Square – New York Palace Budapest